nemasu/libasock/README.md

 # libasock
-Asynchronous TCP socket library for Linux.
+Asynchronous C++ TCP socket library for Linux.

 This library is not ready for general use yet, I pulled it out of another project of mine, so it's set up a bit weird at the moment.